Jurickson Profar Player Props: Rockies vs. Astros

 - The 9.4 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in MLB.

-- The Astros have a 3.77 team ERA that ranks fourth among all league pitching staffs.
+- The Astros' 3.78 team ERA ranks third across all league pitching staffs.

-- Astros pitchers combine to give up 108 total home runs at a clip of 1.1 per game (to rank 16th in baseball).
+- His most recent appearance came on Sunday, July 9 against the Seattle Mariners, when the righty went five innings, surrendering two earned runs while allowing four hits.

-- The right-hander last pitched on Saturday, July 8 against the Seattle Mariners, when he went three innings, allowing five earned runs while giving up eight hits.
+- The 27-year-old has put up an ERA of 3.79, with 7 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.